firecmsco/firecms/website/docs/navigation.md

 sidebar_label: Navigation
 ---

-### Navigation and custom views
+FireCMS takes care of the navigation for you, it generates routes and menus based on the configuration that you set up.

-You have two main ways of creating views in FireCMS, either creating entity collections that get mapped to CMS views, or create your own React views.
+You have two main ways of creating the top level views in FireCMS, either creating entity collections that get mapped to CMS views, or create your own top level React views.

 You can check all the possible configurations for defining [collections](collections.md) and [entity schemas](entity_schemas.md) in their respective documents.